 In addition to the things to see in Freiburg, there are also many places to shop.
 Coming from Switzerland, where prices are exorbitant, we spent some time at the shops in Freiburg where we could pick up a few items at a lower cost.
 However, since we were taking the Freiburg to Basel train rather than driving, we had to be sure we could carry it all home!

-How to get to Freiburg
+How to Get to Freiburg, Germany

 Freiburg can be reached by plane, train, bus or car.
 We took the Basel to Freiburg train (regional) and saved money by purchasing a Regional Day Ticket.
 The train from Basel to Freiburg, Germany took one hour (there is a faster Freiburg ICE train, but it is not included with the Regional Day Ticket).
 A visit to Freiburg can also be added on to a trip to Colmar or a Strasbourg, France itinerary!

 Freiburg Train Station